manupaisable/katacoda-scenarios/02-bootstrap-app-pipeline/step5-check-new-pipeline-run.md

-While you read this, Jenkins should be picking up the new job/pipeline configuration, checking out your forked GitHub repo, and starting a new pipeline run for the new job.
+While you read this, Jenkins should be starting, picking up the new job/pipeline configuration, checking out your forked GitHub repo, and starting a new pipeline run for the new job.

+**This can take a few minutes, please keep calm and refresh the page :)**

 Click on Jenkins from the "CI/CD Pipeline" dashboard or follow: